 Portfolio

 The stack was never neat.
 Worn anthologies, novels slayed open, pages dog-eared and underlined - Songs of Ourselves, Volume 2 - sat at the centre of it all.
 A sonnet by Keats one day, a speech by Desdemona the next.
 No Longer At Ease, Inherit the Wind, Native Son, She Stoops to Conquer - my young mind moved between centuries, continents, and perspectives.
-There were poems about grief and protest, plays tangled in race and justice, and novels that forced me to slow down and sit with discomfort.
-This wasn’t just preparation for the Cambridge International General Certificate of Secondary Education exam, it was a turning point.
+There were poems about grief and protest, plays entwined in race and justice, and novels that compelled me to slow down and sit with discomfort.
+This wasn’t just preparation for the Cambridge IGCSE exam; it was a turning point.
 Literature taught me to look closely.
 At words, and people, and power, and possibility.

-By the time I reached university, I knew I didn’t only want to write.
-I wanted to communicate.
-I wanted to take complex ideas and deliver them concisely.
+When I got to university, I knew I wanted to communicate by taking complex ideas and delivering them concisely.
 To listen, translate, shape, and speak.

-Relocating to the UK brought renewed knowledge and deeper reflection during a foundation program at Coventry University.
-Drawn by its creative pulse and international perspective, determination and resilience landed me a place in the University of the Arts London (London College of Communication)’s journalism undergraduate program.
-But a degree from Ryerson University’s School of Journalism, shaped by new opportunities and a different kind of energy, became the next step.
+Moving to England brought renewed knowledge and deeper reflection during a foundation program at Coventry University.
+Drawn by its creative pulse and international perspective, determination and resilience landed me a place in the London College of Communication, but a degree from Ryerson University’s School of Journalism became the next step.
 Disappointment gave way to discovery.

-My first real opportunity came on the pavement, in my junior year.
+My first opportunity came on the pavement during my junior year.
 After months of online applications, I heard nothing.
 So, I bought a full-length manila envelope, filled it with printed copies of my resumé, and walked through Toronto’s financial core, approaching every Tom, Dick, and Harry in a suit that would answer me.
 Most acknowledged me, but didn’t follow up like they promised.
 Two weeks in, one did.
-My holy grail.
-The conversation that led to an introduction, leading to an interview for my first corporate communications internship at TD Bank.
+The conversation that led to an introduction, and then an interview for my first Communications internship.

-I crafted communications that centred marginalized communities and supported the launch of a national scholarship program for Indigenous peoples while working on the Bank’s corporate and public affairs team.
-Introducing a direct connection between storytelling and equity, I used communications not just to inform but to honour.
+I crafted communications that centred marginalized communities and supported the launch of a national scholarship program for Indigenous peoples while working on TD’s corporate and public affairs team.
+Introducing a direct connection between storytelling and equity, I used communications to inform and honour.
 I proved how a message, when built with intention, could acknowledge overlooked voices and change how people felt about the spaces they worked in.
 The reinforcement of storytelling as a tool for justice, equity, and healing.

 Purpose has since guided my career.
-From supporting young mothers weekly at The June Callwood Centre for Young Women in Toronto to marching in allyship with members of the 2SLGBTQIA+ community during Pride parades annually, volunteering has remained a constant in spaces shaped by marginalized individuals and advocacy rooted in pride and protest.
+From supporting young mothers at the June Callwood Centre for Young Women in Toronto to marching in allyship with members of the LGBTQ community during Pride parades, volunteering has remained constant in spaces shaped by marginalized individuals and advocacy rooted in pride and protest.
 Whether collaborating with public institutions, curating media narratives, or helping build community spaces, I’m guided by a belief that communication should always strive to include.

 A belief that has shaped my writing, listening and adaptation to the world around me.